LINE-PESC/neural-event-model/README.md

   }
 ]
 ```
-The dataset is a list of dicts, with each dict containing `sentence`, `event_structure` and a `label`. `event_structire` is a dict containing the verb and semantic role fillers.
+The dataset is a list of dicts, with each dict containing `sentence`, `event_structure` and optionally a `label`. `event_structire` is a dict containing the verb and semantic role fillers.
 We use Propbank style SRL tags.
 Label is either 0 or 1.

 ## Training